Bowling Green State University: Athletic and recreational facilities

 Interior of the Stroh Center prior to an exhibition game against Tiffin.

 Most athletic and recreational facilities are located on the eastern half of campus.
 The Student Recreation Center is a 185,000 sqft facility that includes two swimming pools, four weight rooms, a cardio room, an elevated running track, an Activity Center for aerobics and a large sports center which accommodates basketball, tennis, volleyball, and badminton and other sports.
 North of the center lies Perry Field House, a 127,000 sqft athletic facility with a 100 x 60 indoor synthetic turf, four batting cages, and a 200-meter track encircling four courts for basketball, volleyball, or tennis.
 The Slater Family Ice Arena is a 5,000-seat ice hockey arena that is used by various teams and clubs as well as public use.
 The rink is also home to the Black Swamp Ice Frogs, a special needs hockey team.
 The arena also includes a smaller ice sheet for curling, figure skating, youth ice hockey, and public skating.
 The Eppler complex is the oldest building on campus for athletics and is the main practice area for cheerleading, gymnastics, dancing and fencing.
 At one time it housed the original natatorium.
 Doyt Perry Stadium is a 28,600 seat football stadium located on the eastern edge.
 The Stroh Center is an on-campus venue for athletics, concerts, commencement, lectures, and numerous campus and community events.
 The facility serves as the home for the Falcons men's and women's basketball and volleyball programs.
 Notably, the structure is one of the most environmentally friendly buildings on campus, designed to achieve challenging Leadership in Energy and Environmental Design (LEED) certification.
-There is also the Poe Ditch Rugby field on the north side of campus on Poe Road.

-BGSU was also home to Forrest Creason Golf Course located to the north of Doyt Perry Stadium until the course closed in 2017.